I was day dreaming about a new dish for dinner and thought it would be cool to try pork belly with this soup instead of bacon.

 - Add the 500g cauliflower florets and 1 potato and sweat for another minute or so.

 - Add the three cups of chicken stock and bring to the boil.

 - Reduce heat and simmer for about 15 minutes or the potato is cooked.

 - Allow to cool a little and add the 1/2 cup of milk and blend with a stick mixer.

 - Add small amounts of water if the soup is too thick for your liking (remember that we are about to add cheese which will thicken it further),

 - Add the 1/2 cup parmesan cheese and mix with a wooden spoon or the like.

-My original idea was to serve the soup with a piece of pork belly.
-I ended up doing so but chilled the soup and unlike the picture, chopped the pork belly into cubes.
-The pork belly’s skin was crisp enough to not be chewy but not be all about the crackling and the meat really complimented the soup’s gentle flavours.
+My original idea was to serve the soup warm with a piece of pork belly.
+I ended up chilling the soup however.
+It was marvelous and the pork belly really complimented the soup’s gentle flavours.

 Please consider subscribing to a weekly email summary of our posts or check us out on Facebook @growitcatchitcookit.